Dusseldorf, Germany

 When we asked expats and global nomads about their social experiences in Dusseldorf, they replied:

 "Expats, retirees and digital nomads living in Dusseldorf typically have an active social life.
 There are many opportunities to meet people and make friends, such as joining local clubs and organizations, attending cultural events, and exploring the city's vibrant nightlife.
 Expats often find that the city's international community is welcoming and friendly, making it easy to make connections and build relationships.
-Additionally, the city's excellent public transportation system makes it easy to get around and explore the city, allowing expats to take advantage of all that Dusseldorf has to offer," said one expat living in Dusseldorf.
+Additionally, the city's excellent public transportation system makes it easy to get around and explore the city, allowing expats to take advantage of all that Dusseldorf has to offer," remarked one expat in Dusseldorf.

 What advice to expats in Dusseldorf have about housing?

 "When looking for housing in Dusseldorf, it is important to research the area thoroughly and make sure it is a safe and comfortable place to live.
 It is also important to consider the cost of living in the area, as prices can vary significantly depending on the neighborhood.
 Additionally, it is important to be aware of the local rental laws and regulations, as they can vary from city to city.
-Finally, it is recommended to use a reputable real estate agent or rental agency to help with the search, as they can provide valuable advice and assistance," wrote one expat living in Dusseldorf.
+Finally, it is recommended to use a reputable real estate agent or rental agency to help with the search, as they can provide valuable advice and assistance," said an expat in Dusseldorf.

 What are medical services in Dusseldorf like?